Rachel Brosnahan honors Kate Spade three years after designer's death: 'Missing Katy B today and every day'

 According to the World Health Organization, more than 264 million people around the world suffer from depression, which affects women more than men.
 Per the Mayo Clinic, the mental health condition causes "a persistent feeling of sadness and loss of interest" that can be treated with medication or therapy.
 Severe forms of depression can sometimes lead to suicide.

-Kate's death cast light on the mental health crisis in the fashion industry and efforts to improve conditions, while highlighting the idea that money and success don't always make for happiness.
-And over the past few years, celebrities like Naomi Osaka and Prince Harry are increasingly speaking out about mental health challenges, which helps normalize stigmatized topics.
+Kate's death cast light on the mental health crisis in the fashion industry and efforts to improve conditions, while highlighting the idea that money and success don't necessarily make people happy.
+And over the past few years, celebrities like Naomi Osaka and Prince Harry have been speaking out about mental health, to normalize stigmatized topics.

 If you or someone you know are experiencing suicidal thoughts, call 911, or call the National Suicide Prevention Hotline at 1-800-273-8255 or text HOME to the Crisis Text Line at 741741.